Photos

 As we connected at Singapore Changi to an onward flight to Hanoi, we were invited to use the Private Room while checking in at Zürich.
 On arrival at Changi, we found our way to the Singapore lounges (surprisingly not easy, we eventually asked at the information desk).

 Showing our lounge passes, we were soon escorted through the business class area, then through the first class lounge, and finally into the Private Room.
 This lounge, available only for guests flying in first class on Singapore Airlines, is a luxurious space offering a range of seating options and a small restaurant area (see pictures of the Singapore first class lounge at Changi below).
-The ambiance and decor are similar to that onboard in Suites – this is high-end understated luxury, not Middle Eastern bling.
+The ambiance and decor are similar to that onboard in Suites – this is high-end, understated luxury, not Middle Eastern bling.
 Service was excellent, and our hot green tea was delivered promptly, along with a cool towel.
 Showers were clean but nothing special, although much better than in BA’s London Concorde Room.
 The lounge was a relaxing, quiet place but not on a par with Lufthansa’s First Class terminal at Frankfurt or Thai’s Bangkok lounge, where complimentary massages are included.

-Overall, the service was a step up from other airlines we have flown in first class – nothing was too much trouble and everything was done with a smile.
+Overall, the service was a step up from other airlines we have flown in first class – nothing was too much trouble, and everything was done with a smile.
 Attention to detail is so important to the luxury experience, and SQ has perfected the art – our favorite touch was that white fog, creating such a sense of occasion and anticipation when serving the Champagne.
 The food was a little disappointing but only because our expectations were so high and we chose Thai-style dishes that were a bit Westernised for our tastes.
 Pajamas were provided and were pretty good – the right weight and soft to wear.
 The amenity kit also included a 30 ml bottle of Salvatore Ferragamo perfume.
 In-flight service was superb, but there could be improvements in the ground service at both airports – the lounge at Zürich is pretty poor for first class, and on arrival in Changi, it would have been helpful to have been escorted to the lounge.
-However, we loved flying Singapore Suites and will lookout for the opportunity to do so again.
+However, we loved flying Singapore Suites and will look out for the opportunity to do so again.

-Note: All benefits & upgrades subject to availability & Terms & Conditions, enquire for more information.
-Benefits offered correct at the time of writing but may be amended at discretion of the vendor.
+Note: Benefits & upgrades subject to availability.
+Benefits offered correct at the time of writing.
+Terms & conditions apply.
+Enquire for more information.
 Posts may be sponsored by the proprietor or brand being appraised.
 All opinions remain our own & are in no way influenced.